rust-lang/rustfmt/Configurations.md

 ## `recursive`

-Format all encountered modules recursively, including those defined in external files.
+Format all encountered modules recursively regardless of whether the modules are defined inline or in another file

 - **Default value**: `false`
 - **Possible values**: `true`, `false`